wentianliao/News-Detector/README.md

 ## 3 Initial Analysis
 ### 3.1.
 Sentence Structure anaysis
-#### Current results
+#### Current results:
 <p align="center">
 <img src="Images/Word_frequency_in_fake_data_sample.PNG" width="150"  align="middle"/>
 <p align="center"><i>Figure 4.
 Word_frequency_in_fake_data_sample</i></p>

-#### In progress
+#### In progress:
-More data pre-processsing needed to elminate exclamation marks.
+* More data pre-processsing needed to elminate exclamation marks.

-See if there is any words which are both popular in Fake news and True news.
+* See if there is any words which are both popular in Fake news and True news.

-Find the words which is only popuar in fake enws.
+* Find the words which is only popuar in fake enws.

 ### 3.2.
 Micro Expression
 #### Current results